grpc/proposal/A66-otel-stats.md

 This section describes a `CallTracer` approach to collect the client and server per-attempt/call metrics.
-Implementations are free to choose different ways of representing/naming the classes and methods described here.
-The implementation can choose to not create a class either as long as the overall capabilities remain equivalent.
+Implementations are free to choose different ways of representing/naming the classes and methods described here as long as the overall capabilities remain equivalent.

 A CallTracer is a class that is instantiated for every call.
 This class has various methods that are invoked during the lifetime of the call.
 On the